Missouri - What to watch in 2026

 General election (November 3, 2026)

-• Amendment 3: If rejected by voters (a vote of NO), it maintains Missouri's constitutional right to abortion.
+• Amendment 3: If rejected by voters, it maintains Missouri's constitutional right to abortion.
 It also does not change existing state laws related to gender transitions.

 Election Resources